 Not Being Pro-Active About Your Grades

 You may have found you breezed through your high school subjects.
 Or already knew you had a great average and didn’t have to worry about the odd bad grade.
-At college, however, it’s always worth seeking extra feedback from your tutors beyond the written notes you’ve been given.
+At college, however, it’s always worth seeking extra feedback from your professors beyond the written notes you’ve been given.
 Arrange a meeting and get advice on how to improve your grades.

 Your college years are likely to be lots of fun but they’ll also be academically challenging—that’s why you’re there!
 Focus on your studies, demonstrate good self-discipline and practice good time management.
-Most of all, banish your bad high school habits to get the best grades and the best college experience possible.
+Most of all, banish your bad habits to get the best grades and the best college experience possible.